 There are several mice on the market that can charge their battery wirelessly, but we picked HyperX’s design because it uses standard Qi charging (the same kind that’s on your phone), unlike the expensive and proprietary solutions of the Logitech Powerplay mice and the Razer Hyperflux.
 The Pulsefire Dart is also a pretty great mouse in its own right, with a shooter layout, 16,000 DPI sensor, and USB-C recharging if you need to go wired.
 It’s a good package.

 HyperX Pulsefire Dart - Wireless RGB Gaming Mouse - Software-Controlled Customization - 6 Programmable Buttons - Qi-Charging Battery up to 50 Hours - PC, PS4, Xbox One Compatible (HX-MC006B)

 HyperX's flagship mouse can recharge its battery from the same pad as your Qi-compatible phone.

 The Best Wireless Gaming Mouse for Small Hands: Razer Atherus

 Gaming mice tend to be big and chunky, leaving few options for those with smaller hands.
 Razer’s Atheris is one of the only wireless choices out there.
 The sensor is “only” 7200 DPI, but it’ll last for 350 hours on its AA batteries, and it’s happy to connect over either USB or Bluetooth.
 It comes in Razer’s standard black, or white, or if you’re using the Force, a white stomtrooper variant.

-Razer Atheris Ambidextrous Wireless Mouse: 7200 DPI Optical Sensor - 350 Hr Battery Life - USB Wireless Receiver & Bluetooth Connection - Matte Black
+Razer Atheris Ambidextrous Wireless Mouse: 7200 DPI Optical Sensor - 350 Hr Battery Life - USB Wireless Receiver & Bluetooth Connection - Classic Black

 The Razer Atheris is one of the smallest gaming mice around, with a shooter layout and dual USB-Bluetooth wireless connection options.